Rail Trail Phase 2 Construction to Begin Early

 Spearheaded by the Adirondack Rail Trail Association and managed by the New York State Department of Environmental Conservation, the trail follows the old New York Central rail line for 34 miles between the communities of Lake Placid and Tupper Lake.
-While currently under construction, the first of three sections of the trail is open as of December 1, 2023 with the subsequent sections opening in 2024 and 2025.
+The entire corridor is now open.

 PHASE 1: Lake Placid to Saranac Lake - OPEN - 10 miles - This section was officially opened on December 1, 2023 and contains 10-miles of firmly packed stone dust surface.
 The section through the Village of Saranac Lake is paved.

 The final finish surface of the Adirondack Rail Trail will be heavily compacted stone dust.
-The material will support running, walking and cycling, including road bikes, hybrids, mountain bikes, recumbents, fat bikes and class 1 e-bikes.
+The material supports running, walking and cycling, including road bikes, hybrids, mountain bikes, recumbents, fat bikes and class 1 e-bikes.
 A 2-mile section within the Village of Saranac Lake is paved and supports roller skates/blades, skateboards and strollers.
+Check out this POV from riding the trail.

 To stay updated on progress, subscribe to our FREE e-newsletter - the Adirondack Gearzette - which hits inboxes the first week of every month.
 In addition to Adirondack Rail Trail news and info, the Gearzette is full of all things bikes in the Adirondacks.